Procedures for Making Enquiries, Appeals and complaints

 Any enquiries should be sent by E-mail in the first instance to the relevant account manager using the address denoted by firstname.surname@theingots.org

-If more than 24 hours passes before receiving a response please telephone +44 (0) 1827 305940 to confirm that The Learning Machine has received the communication.
+If more than 1 working day passes before receiving a response, please telephone +44 (0) 1827 305940 to confirm that The Learning Machine has received the communication.

-This is simply a precaution as we aim to respond to all messages within 24 hours or less.
-Occasionally messages can go astray so this is simply a failsafe.
+This is simply a precaution as we aim to respond to all messages within one working day.
+Occasionally, messages can go astray, so this is simply a failsafe.

-• If the enquiry can not be resolved by this method the matter will be referred by the account manager to either the CRO of the Learning Machine, the Chief Assessor or technical support depending on whether the enquiry is related to assessment, company procedures or the website and associated technologies.
+• If the enquiry can not be resolved by this method, the matter will be referred by the account manager to either the RO of TLM, the Chief Assessor or technical support, depending on whether the enquiry is related to assessment, company procedures or the website and associated technologies.

-• The CRO and/or the Chief Assessor will at this point inform the Centre's Principal Assessor assuming that the Principal Assessor has not been involved to this point if the matter concerns assessment or company procedures.
+• The RO and/or the Chief Assessor will at this point inform the Centre's Principal Assessor, assuming that the Principal Assessor has not been involved to this point, if the matter concerns assessment or company procedures.

-• It the person making the enquiry wishes the enquiry to remain confidential the Account Manager will honour this wish providing that the implications do not affect the integrity of the programme.
-For example, in a case where there is evidence of malpractice and dealing with this requires communication of the enquiry to other parties, for example the Regulatory Authorities.
+• If the person enquiring wishes the enquiry to remain confidential, the Account Manager will honour this wish providing that the implications do not affect the integrity of the programme.
+For example, in a case where there is evidence of malpractice and dealing with this requires communication of the enquiry to other parties, for example, the Regulatory Authorities.

-• If the matter is then still unresolved it can be referred to OfQual or Qualifications Wales regulatory bodies for this qualification.
-The decision of the Regulatory Body will be final and binding on The Learning Machine and/or the Centre.
+• If the matter is then still unresolved, it can be referred to OfQual or Qualifications Wales regulatory bodies for this qualification.
+The decision of the Regulatory Body will be final and binding on TLM and/or the Centre.

 Enquiries by candidates of assessors

-• The policy of the Learning Machine is to treat all parties with fairness and justice.
+• The policy of TLM is to treat all parties with fairness and justice.

-• Candidates that do not want to talk to the assessor or who do not believe that the assessor has provided a fair judgement can use the complaints procedures on the web site to communicate directly with The Learning Machine.
+• Candidates who do not want to talk to the assessor or who do not believe that the assessor has provided a fair judgement can use the complaints procedures on the website to communicate directly with The Learning Machine.

 • Such complaints will be investigated by opening up a dialogue between the Account Manager and the Principal Assessor at the Centre/Academy.

-• In the event that the situation can not be resolved, the evidence will be presented to an independent consultant, normally the headteacher of a school near to the Centre/Academy or a person of professional standing in the local community acceptable to all parties.
-By independent we mean someone with no connection or previous affiliation with the Awarding Body.
+• If the situation can not be resolved, the evidence will be presented to an independent consultant, normally the headteacher of a school near to the Centre/Academy or a person of professional standing in the local community acceptable to all parties.
+By independent, we mean someone with no connection or previous affiliation with the Awarding Body.
 This person will give a final ruling.

 Monitoring the effectiveness of the enquiry procedures